Stripped (song): "Stripped"

 "Stripped" was released as the lead single to the album Black Celebration on 10 February 1986, a month before the album.
 Released by Mute Records in the UK and Intercord Records in Germany, the single saw 7" and 12" vinyl releases.
 In the UK, the 7" and 12" were assigned catalogue numbers 7BONG10 and 12BONG10, and in Germany, the initial copies of the 7" (catalogue number INT 111.834) were issued on red vinyl.
 In Japan, the 7" was released promotionally by Warner-Pioneer with catalogue number P-2097, and promotional copies of the 7" were distributed in Australia and Spain as well.
-In addition, the UK, a rare promotional 12" containing "Breathing in Fumes" was released (with catalogue number RR12BONG10) to local dance clubs with a press release calling it "an aggressive dance track with some spectacular effects that sound great at high volume - it's got an almost hip hop drumtrack that is very persuasive and effective and it should have no problem in getting great floor response from the first play onward."
+In addition, the UK, a rare promotional 12" containing "Breathing in Fumes" was released (with catalogue number RR12BONG10) to local dance clubs with a press release calling it "an aggressive dance track with some spectacular effects that sound great at high volume – it's got an almost hip hop drumtrack that is very persuasive and effective and it should have no problem in getting great floor response from the first play onward."

 The band and label's hopes for the single were high, with Gahan saying that the song "excites me.
 It feels powerful to sing.
 The chorus is rousing and mob-like which I can get off on," and they were disappointed when it only made it to number 15 in the UK.
+In a 1998 interview, Gore said that the single marked a turning point for the band, saying "since the Black Celebration album we've started getting things right, and 'Stripped' is one of the best atmospheres we've ever captured."